 Couple therapy gives us the time, space, and the loving, non judgmental presence of a third person to make a safe container to explore difficult issues and improve the couple connection.

-I am happy to see both heterosexual and LGBT couples.
+I see both heterosexual and LGBTQ+ couples.

 TEN TIPS FOR IMPROVING YOUR RELATIONSHIP

 1 Remember that you are two individuals with a different set of experiences, beliefs and world views.
 How you were brought up will largely define a great deal of your attitude to relationship

 2 The other person isn't likely to be perfect.
 Issues big and small in a successful relationship need to be negotiated: remember, don't ASSUME - Assume makes an ASS out of U and ME!

 3 If you are conflicting over money there might be underlying problems which are being displaced.
 Relationships should not be about money, yet issues over finance destroy a lot of partnerships.

 4 If you want to improve communications then the best time to talk is when things are going well and you are relaxed.
 No issue ever gets resolved during a row because anger and raised voices bring up defences which prevent resolution.
 Try to always tell the truth no matter how afraid you are.
 Remember, your partner is supposed to be on your side.
 He or she is not a judging, punishing parental figure.

 5 This may be bad news given the culture in which we live right now, but for most people I see, sexual infidelity, including persistent flirting, is unacceptable in a long term relationship.
 Rebuilding trust is very difficult indeed.
 Infatuation or sexual feelings for others is common but it does not need to be acted upon.
 Most adults are attracted to other people from time to time.
 If this is happening too frequently the relationship probably needs work.